New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 If chronic anxiety about the unexpected—accidents, illnesses, debilitating injuries—is contributing to this massive economic loss, your clients should know there’s a way to support their employees through this constant worry.

 Aflac was built to help cover the costs that traditional health insurance doesn’t cover—unexpected and expected alike.
 Our foundation is helping to keep people healthy and protected against the curve balls that life throws at us, such as medical bills.
-(One in 6 Americans has an unpaid medical bill on their credit report.13) Whether it’s helping protect income during periods when employees are unable to work, helping people shoulder the costs of hospitalization, or giving people incentives to seek preventive care, we have solutions to help protect your clients’ people.
+(In a recent survey of 1,000 American adults, 25% of them reported they have an unpaid medical bill on their credit report.10) Whether it’s helping protect income during periods when employees are unable to work, helping people shoulder the costs of hospitalization, or giving people incentives to seek preventive care, we have solutions to help protect your clients’ people.
 Those solutions include:

-Accident insurance coverage: Of those Americans making financial changes due to the cost of health care, 86% see the cost of unexpected medical emergencies as a significant risk.14 We pay cash benefits to insureds to help provide peace of mind at all stages of accident recovery.
+Accident insurance coverage: We pay cash benefits to insureds to help provide peace of mind at all stages of accident recovery.

 Disability insurance coverage: Aflac helps people who suffer a covered disabling event focus on recuperation so they can get back to work without worrying about missed paychecks.
 Particularly when coupled with accident insurance, disability coverage can make for a risk management strategy that supports both employer and employee.